 Admissions Policy and Procedure

-Admissions to programs at ITD Canada require that applicants follow an application procedure that ensures that enrolling students meet all program admission requirements.
-In this way we believe that they will be able to make knowledgeable program and application decisions and therefore be positioned to meet their education and career goals.
+Admissions to ITD Canada requireas that applicants follow an application procedure that ensures that enrolling students meet all program admission requirements.
+In this way we believe that students will be able to make knowledgeable program and application decisions and therefore be able to meet their education and career goals.

 All programs have admission requirements that applicants are required to meet to be eligible for program acceptance.
 Applicants are required to provide original documentation to demonstrate that they meet the program admission requirements.